jm24travelz/GET/README.md

    ![arduino connection](https://user-images.githubusercontent.com/44767760/48037825-0a1a0480-e1a9-11e8-8bd8-080000a92c57.jpg)

 ### 5)	Proximity sensor measurement was inaccurate (Software)
 During the construction of the hardware, we realized that the proximity sensor values fluctuate very often when any object is placed near the sensor.
-Furthermore, we realized that the sensor only works after a certain distance based on the experiments we did (>5mm).
-Hence, we decided to give a range for the different distances (<10cm Red Colour to indicate car stop, (10-15cm) Orange LED light up to indicate car to slow down, 15cm onwards Red LED light up to instead of using a fix number.
-This is to provide further accurate and room for error in this automatous system.
+Furthermore, we realized that the sensor only works after a certain distance based on the experiments we did (>5cm).
+Hence, we decided to give a range for the different distances.

+Red: < 10cm

+Orange: 10-15cm

+Green: > 15cm

   ![proximity sensor settings](https://user-images.githubusercontent.com/44767760/48037792-e9ea4580-e1a8-11e8-9dce-df97283918c8.jpg)

 In addition, the calibration of the Proximity Sensor also posed us several problems.
 The sensor would require a certain amount of time  during start up, resulting in the activation of the washing system.
 Therefore, we added the code as shown below.
-This is to ensure       that the proximity sensor is being calibrated during the start up of the entire program before any vehicle enters the washing bay.
+This ensures that the proximity sensor is being calibrated during the initialisation of the program.

   ![proximity sensor calibration](https://user-images.githubusercontent.com/44767760/48037853-261da600-e1a9-11e8-8598-acd4822447a0.jpg)